Fuelcell Energy Inc (FCEL) Shares Down Despite Recent Market Volatility - News Heater

 Simply click here to receive it.

-The average price predicted by analysts for FCEL is $2.12, which is $0.86 above the current price.
-The public float for FCEL is 449.55M and currently, short sellers hold a 17.08% ratio of that float.
-The average trading volume of FCEL on October 19, 2023 was 11.46M shares.
+The average price suggested by analysts for FCEL is $2.12, which is $0.97 above the current market price.
+The public float for FCEL is 449.55M, and currently, shorts hold a 17.08% of that float.
+The average trading volume for FCEL on October 23, 2023 was 11.43M shares.

 FCEL’s Market Performance